bearzk/github-actions-slack-stretch-bot/README.md

-Github Actions Slack Stretch Bot
+Github Actions Triggered Jobs
 ====

-This repo uses github actions to send messages to slack.
+This repo uses github actions to do jobs on schedule.

 github actions
 ----